Cannabis and Athletes

 “How Cannabis And Fitness Can Work Together

-The myth that all cannabis users are lazy “stoners” who do nothing but eat chips and watch Netflix is debunked.
+The myth that all cannabis users are lazy “stoners” who do nothing but eat chips and watch Netflix is just that, a myth.
 In the era of cannabis having mainstream appeal, the plant and its many compounds are being used for a number of beneficial purposes.

 From using Cannabidiol (or CBD) to treat child seizures to using 1:1 ointment to treat joint pain caused by arthritis, cannabis is quickly establishing itself as a “Swiss army knife” of sorts.
 One use for cannabis that many may not fully understand it as a supplement for athletic individuals.